DhrumilSavla/Personal_Finance_Management/README.md

 # Personal Finance Management API

-This project provides RESTful APIs for managing **budgets, expenses, savings, transactions, and users** in a **Personal Finance Management System**.
+This project provides RESTful APIs for managing **budgets, expenses, income, transactions, and users** in a **Personal Finance Management System**.

 ## **📌 API Endpoints**